Mary Read: Capture and imprisonment

 On 22 October 1720, former privateer Captain Jonathan Barnet took Rackham's crew by surprise, while they drank punch with a group of turtlers they had brought aboard near Negril Point off the west coast of the Colony of Jamaica.
 What followed was a short engagement that ended when the Williams‘ boom was knocked down.
 Rackham and the crew surrendered immediately after, requesting "quarter".
 Nobody was killed in the engagement.

 Rackham and his crew were arrested and brought to trial in what is now Spanish Town, Jamaica, where they were sentenced to hang for acts of piracy, as were Read and Bonny.
 However, the women claimed they were both "quick with child" (known as "pleading the belly"), and received temporary stays of execution.
 Everyone else was executed.
 In all likelihood, Read was not pregnant and merely lied to extend her life.

 Death

 Read died while in prison in April 1721.
 The cause of her death is unknown.
-Her burial 28 of April is in the burial records of St. Catherine's Parish.
+Johnson claims she died from a fever.
+Gaol fever was particularly common among prisoners due to unsanitary conditions.
+Her interment on 28 April is in the burial records of Saint Catherine Parish.
+She was likely buried at the cathedral of St. Jago Del La Vega, near the prison.
+It's impossible to say exactly when Read died, although April 27th or 28th is plausible.
 There is no record of the burial of her baby, suggesting that she may have died while pregnant, or perhaps never had been pregnant.